Are you planning to build a music app? If yes, then you are at the right spot.

 - The music app finds a random track to play on your device on millions of servers, catches up with that, and then sends it to your mobile.

-- In such a case, servers are the computers and every other gadget of your music streaming app subscribers.
+- In such a case, servers are your music streaming app subscribers’ computers and every other gadget.

 Well, one finds this concept better than sending tracks and downloading requests to the servers.